 Update: The Michelin Guide Hong Kong and Macao 2020 has been released!
 Click here to learn about the newest restaurants to gain Michelin-star status.

-Macao’s City of Dreams recently hosted the 2019 Michelin Guide announcement, and one of the night’s biggest winners was Caprice at the Four Seasons Hong Kong.
+Macao’s City of Dreams recently hosted the announcement for the 2019 Michelin Guide Hong Kong and Macao, and one of the night’s biggest winners was Caprice at the Four Seasons Hong Kong.
 Now under the helm of chef Guillaume Galliot, the French restaurant has regained three Michelin stars – and given the Four Seasons a world record for most Michelin stars under one roof.